RadeonOpenCompute/ROCm_Documentation/GCN_ISA_Manuals/testdocbook.rst

 Organization
 ------------

-| This document begins with an overview of the AMD GCN processors'
-  hardware and programming environment (Chapter 1).
+| This document begins with an overview of the AMD GCN processor's hardware and programming environment (Chapter 1).
 | Chapter 2 describes the organization of GCN programs.
 | Chapter 3 describes the program state that is maintained.
 | Chapter 4 describes the program flow.